emqx/mqtt-jmeter/README.md

 ### Connection options

-- **ClientId prefix**: The client id prefix, the plugin will add generated uuid after the prefix to identify the client.
+- **ClientId**: The client id, the plugin will add generated uuid after the prefix to identify the client if keep 'Add random client id suffix' selected.
 Default value is 'conn_'.
+If 'Add random client id suffix' is not selected, then the text of 'ClientId' will be passed as 'clientId' of current connection.

 - **Keep alive(s)**: Ping packet send interval in seconds.
 Default value is 300, which means each connection sends a ping packet to MQTT server every 5 minutes.